kalisio/feathers-import-export/README.md

 > NOTE
 >
-> To deals with the objects in the stores, `feathers-import-export` relies on the [feathers-s3](https://github.com/kalisio/feathers-s3) library.
-It is highly recommended to read a little more about this library.
+> To deal with the objects in the stores, `feathers-import-export` relies on the [feathers-s3](https://github.com/kalisio/feathers-s3) library.
+It is highly recommended to read a little more about this library upfront.

 ## Principle

-The following sections illustrate the different process implemented by `feathers-import-export`:
+The following sections illustrate the different processes implemented by `feathers-import-export`:

 ### Import